andrewdaoust/cka-prep/docs/fundamentals/follow-up.md

 position: 18
 ---

 Being new to many of these topic, there is more to learn than just Kubernetes.
-Tracking topics I want to follow up on because I'm unfamilair or I just want to gain a deeper understanding.
+Tracking topics I want to follow up on because I'm unfamiliar or I just want to gain a deeper understanding.

 ## Chapter 2